bji219/dep_bji219_site/Music.markdown

 # Mark Wade Trio
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/artist/5UJBuLbTmWg5XNUv3e5xDW?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 In the Fall of 2021 and the Spring of 2022, I have been playing in the Mark Wade combo at Lehigh University.
-[Mark Wade](https://www.markwademusicny.com/)is a bassist based in New York City who has garnered worldwide renown for his jazz compositions and just recently released an album called "True Stories".
+[Mark Wade](https://www.markwademusicny.com/) is a bassist based in New York City who has garnered worldwide renown for his jazz compositions and just recently released an album called "True Stories".
 It has been a lot of fun learning from Mark- I am looking forward to our two gigs this spring, one for the school concert and one at BellGate Farms for a fundraiser.